 Note: Sustainability over at least a ten year period is recommended; however, this depends on paying sufficient attention to maintenance and operations following the original establishment.

-2.2.2 Some Principles for Observing System Network Design and Planning
+2.2.2 Principles for Observing Network Design and Planning

-2.2.2.1 Observing System Network Design Principles
+2.2.2.1 Observing Network Design Principles

-2.2.2.1.1 Members should follow the principles specified in Appendix 2.1 to this section when designing and evolving their observing system networks.
+2.2.2.1.1 Members should follow the principles specified in Appendix 2.1 when designing and evolving their observing system networks.

 2.2.2.1.2 Members should conduct network design studies which address national, regional and global scale questions about the optimum affordable mix of components to best satisfy the requirements for observations.